silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 ### Share Token Transfer Hook (During Deposit)

-- During the deposit, share tokens are mminted to the depositor.
+- During the deposit, share tokens are minted to the depositor.
 This action triggers a **Share Token Transfer Hook**, which manages the token transfer logic.
-For more details, refer to the **Share Token Transfer Hook** section located at the end of this document.
+For more details, refer to the [Share Token Transfer Hook](#share-token-transfer-hook) section.

 ---

-# Withdraw Function Hook Actions
+# Withdraw function hook actions

 - **Action**: `Hook.withdrawAction(collateralType)`
   - **Context**: This hook is invoked during withdrawal operations, allowing for actions to be taken before and after the withdrawal logic is executed.
 Different types of collateral influence the conditions under which withdrawals occur.